insolar/docs/docs/source/ledger-nano.rst

    .. image:: imgs/mig-test/ledger-live-connect.png
       :width: 600px

 #.
-If prompted, press both :guilabel:`left` and :guilabel:`right` buttons simultaneously on the device to allow the manager connection.
+If prompted, press both the :guilabel:`left` and :guilabel:`right` buttons simultaneously on the device to allow the manager connection.

    .. image:: imgs/mig-test/allow-ledger-live.png
       :width: 300px